AndritaLucianGabriel/BankingApp/README.md

    7. readerAccountStatement(String IBAN)
        > Method that will read all the transactions from a reader file in order to process it.
    8. updateReaders(Bank bank)
-       > Method that will update all the input files at the end of the execution of the code.
+       > Method that will update all the input files at the end of the execution.
 #### *2. WriterFiles*
  Exception class for the Bank class.
    1. writerBank(String c)